Wild Walking UK is all about sharing the adventure and freedom of long-distance walking and wild camping in the UK, both with and without children.

 The daily routine

 On an ordinary day I will be on the school run with my two youngest children, fitting in working as a handyman and extending our house.
-My wife works full-time as an Assistant Head in a school, which means we have the luxury of the school holidays to head off into the hills.
+My wife works full-time as an Assistant Head in a school, which means we usually have the luxury of the school holidays to head off into the hills.
 I live in Norfolk so I’m never hill fit when I set off on a hike.
-I have to set of slowly and get fit as I go.
+On long distance walks, I always have to set of slowly and get fit as I go.

 For many years I have carried too much weight, often 20kgs (44lbs) or more.
-As I got older I was just doing day walks because I didn’t enjoy heavy loads.
+For many years, as I got older I was just doing day walks because I didn’t enjoy carrying heavy loads.
 Then a few years ago when I sold my rental property I had the money to change all my walking kit.
 So I learned as much as I could about the latest and lightest gear available (Thank you Chris Townsend for your very informative website).
 I then set out to find the best deals.

 This has given me a new lease of life in the hills.
 In the years since lightening my pack weight, I have taken on long distance hikes that I would have never considered before.
 The Cape Wrath Trail, TGO Challenge and in 2019 I walked and wild camped 1200 miles from Lands End to John O Groats via Snowdon, Scafell Pike and Ben Nevis in 62 days, wild camping for 58 night.